atkamara/Taxability/README.md

 ### Creating a virtual environment :

-This part is optional but highly recommended if you want to avoid version conflicts.
+This part is optional but highly recommended if you want to avoid version conflic.
 Virtual environments are very useful tools, especially for data science as we collaborate a lot on a daily basis and we share codes from time to time.
 Setting up a virtual environment will help you make sure you can reproduce your experiments on any computer.
 For the purpose of this tutorial, we will be using the **virtualenv** library available on **pypi** and that you can easily download using **pip** command .
 Here are the instructions( if you don't have it already) to follow:

 ```bash
 $  pip install virtualenv